joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 5. **INTEGRATED PROJECT 1 - A Culmination Of Data Preprocessing, EDA and Statistical Data Analysis**
-<br>Title: *"Video game forecasts for an online game store" -
+<br> **Title:** *"Video Game Forecasts For An Online Game Store"* -
-Determining the most profitable gaming platforms and genres for varying geographical regions, which will allow for more prudent use of future marketing budget.*
+Determining the most profitable gaming platforms and genres for varying geographical regions, which will allow for more prudent use of future marketing budget.
    - Determining the period of study for historical analysis.
    - Visualizing overall total sales by platform (PlayStation, Xbox, etc.), for each of the last 4 years.
    - Assessing the correlation between user scores and critic scores with overall total sales recorded; Scatterplot together with Pearson's Correlation Coefficient.